Peanut milk

-In the northern region of Nigeria it is a popular drink known as Groundnut milk.
+In the northern region of Nigeria it is a popular drink known as groundnut milk.

-Invention
+History

-George Washington Carver, a well known botanist, scientist, conversationalist and professor in the early 1900s, was most likely to have been the modern inventor of peanut milk.
-With a fond curiosity and great skill in chemistry and physics, George was known for his valuable research on the peanut.
-Through the isolation of fats, oils, gums, resins and sugars of the peanut, he found many ways to use the nut, including peanut milk.
+The earliest known production of peanut milk was by the Incas in the 17th century.
+Almeda Lambert published a recipe for it in 1899 and its use was promoted by George Washington Carver from 1919.

 Market availability

 There are very few manufacturers of peanut milk, despite plant-based milks being mass-manufactured, such as cashew, almond, and rice milk.
-As dietary preferences shift, as evidenced by the fact that online searches for diets like "veganism" have doubled in the United States since 2015, tripled in Australia, France, and Spain, and more than quadrupled in Sweden, demand for non-dairy milk has increased.
+As dietary preferences shift, as evidenced by the fact that online searches for diets like veganism have doubled in the United States since 2015, tripled in Australia, France, and Spain, and more than quadrupled in Sweden, demand for non-dairy milk has increased.
 Plant-based milk purchases in U.S. grocery stores rose by 5% over the previous year, accounting for 14% of total milk sales, according to the Plant Based Foods Association's examination of store sales statistics.
 Sales of regular milk, on the other hand, had risen by 0.1 percent.

 Production

-In order to make a basic form of peanut milk, The following is needed: peanuts, water, a blender and a Cheesecloth.
+In order to make a basic form of peanut milk, the following is needed: peanuts, water, a blender and a Cheesecloth.
 The first step includes putting peanuts in a jar big enough to hold them, and then soaking the peanuts in water for at least six hours.
 Then transfer the soaked peanuts into a blender and blend them until smooth.
 Finally, transfer the blended nut substance into a cheesecloth to squeeze out the peanut milk, now ready for consumption.

 In Nigeria, peeled or unpeeled groundnuts are blended and boiled for few minutes.
 Groundnut milk is served cold and chilled using refrigerator and ice cubes.